Understanding what mV/V is and how does it relate to load cells

 Morehouse software complies with ISO 376, ASTM E74, and E2428 requirements and eliminates the need to use load tables, excel reports, and other interpolation methods to ensure compliance with these standards.
 NCSLI RP-12 states in section 12.3, “The uncertainty in the value or bias, always increases with time since calibration.”
 When the drift occurs, the indicator needs to be reprogrammed, and most quality systems require an "As Received" calibration, then the indicator needs to be reprogrammed, and an "As Returned" calibration is performed.
 The actual level of work results in calibration costs that are much higher than they need to be.
 Morehouse developed our HADI and 4215 systems with software to avoid the excess costs as the coefficients used in the software are based on mV/V values and the "As Received" and "As Returned" calibrations are the same with the end user only needing to update the coefficients in the software.
 The software allows for conversion from mV/V to lbf, kgf, kN, N and reduces the overall cost for the customer while meeting the quality requirements in ISO/IEC 17025:2017

 If the end goal is the best accuracy available, the recommendation is going to be a Morehouse 4215 or Morehouse HADI indicator, an ASTM E74 calibration, and software to convert mV/V values to Engineering units.
-These systems we specify the accuracy from anywhere of 0.005 % to 0.025 % of full scale.
+In these systems, we specify the accuracy from anywhere of 0.005 % to 0.025 % of full scale.
 These do not include the effects of drift, which is usually better than 0.02 % on these systems.
-For other systems that have a 5 or 10 pt. calibration and a meter is used to span the readings.
+For other systems that have a 5 or 10 pt. calibration and a meter are used to span the readings.
 We typically do not get better than 0.1 % of full scale if the calibration frequency is one year and have had several systems that can maintain 0.05 % of full scale on a six month or less calibration interval.
 The actual results will vary on how much the system is used and on the individual components of the system.

 If you have additional questions, please contact us at firstname.lastname@example.org.
 We are here to help you improve your force and torque measurements.